 (* joint first authorship)

 We introduce the first work to explore web-scale diffusion models for robotics.
-DALL-E-Bot enables a robot to rearrange objects in a scene, by first inferring a text description of those objects, then generating an image representing a natural, human-like arrangement of those objects, and finally physically arranging the objects according to that image.
-The significance is that we achieve this zero-shot using DALL-E, without needing any further data collection or training.
-Encouraging real-world results with human studies show that this is a promising direction for the future of web-scale robot learning.
-We also propose a list of recommendations to the text-to-image community, to align further developments of these models with applications to robotics.
+DALL-E-Bot enables a robot to rearrange objects in a scene, by first inferring a text description of those objects, then generating an image representing a natural, human-like arrangement of those objects, and finally physically arranging the objects according to that goal image.
+We show that this is possible zero-shot using DALL-E, without needing any further example arrangements, data collection, or training.
+DALL-E-Bot is fully autonomous and is not restricted to a predefined set of objects or scenes, thanks to DALL-E’s web-scale pre-training.
+Encouraging real-world results, with both human studies and objective metrics, show that integrating web-scale diffusion models into robotics pipelines is a promising direction for scalable, unsupervised robot learning.

-Key Idea The robot prompts DALL-E with a list of the objects it detects.
-The generated goal image contains a human-like object arrangement, which the robot then recreates.
+Key Idea In DALL-E-Bot, the robot first detects the objects in the scene, and then prompts DALL-E with a list of these objects.
+Then, a goal image is generated, representing a natural, human-like arrangement of these objects, which the robot then physically recreates.

 Here, DALL-E-Bot invokes the prompt "a fork, a knife, a plate, and a spoon, top-down"